microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS trainer guide - Cognitive services and deep learning.md

     Yes, they could use a type of DNN called the Long Short-Term Memory (LSTM) recurrent neural network that is shown to work well for text classification problems, especially when used in conjunction with word embedding such as GloVe for word vectorization.

 5. For this scenario, Contoso has indicated an interest in using TensorFlow but is concerned about the complexity of jumping right in.
-They wonder if Keras would provide an easier framework they could use as a stepping stone to the full-blown TensorFlow, which would enable them to build TensorFlow compatible models so that they can "graduate" to using TensorFlow when the team is ready?
+They wonder if Keras would provide an easier framework they could use as a steppingstone to the full-blown TensorFlow, which would enable them to build TensorFlow compatible models so that they can "graduate" to using TensorFlow when the team is ready?

     TensorFlow is a robust framework for performing machine learning, including building neural networks.
 The Keras library builds upon TensorFlow and provides an easy-to-use and understand high-level API for implementing deep neural networks, complete with tutorials and examples.
 Models constructed with Keras are TensorFlow models, so if they choose to move fully towards the lower-level TensorFlow API's, they could do so without re-creating the models.